oscar8880/landing-page/README.md

 # Shift.io landing page

-### A landing page for a fictional business: 'Shift.io'.
+### A vanilla javascript project

-The page is structured in the following way:
+For this project I created a landing page for a fictional business, Shift.io.

-- A header
+Go to https://oscar8880.github.io/landing-page/ to view the site.

-- A navigation bar which follows the user as they scroll through the page
+The key learning points were:
-- Four sections of content including: a sign-up form, information about the company, blog and news section and a careers and vacancies section
+* Using Javascript to build interactivity into websites
-- A footer with boilerplate copyright information.
+* Dynamically adding content with JS

-Interactivity is coded in vanilla Javascript ES6.
+* Improving UX with JS